 In most cases, conjunctivitis is a self-limiting condition.
 It should go on its own without any treatment.
-It makes take a few days to two weeks for conjunctivitis to go away.
+It may take a few days to two weeks for conjunctivitis to go away.

 Antibiotic treatment is not recommended for the treatment of viral conjunctivitis.

-Chloramphenicol, an antibiotic which is used for the treatment of conjunctivitis, can be purchased from a pharmacy.
+Chloramphenicol, an antibiotic that is used for the treatment of conjunctivitis, can be purchased from a pharmacy.
 Chloramphenicol is available as:

 - Chloramphenicol 0.5% eye drops